biglovisa/creact/README.md

 console.log(name, details);
 ```

+if `this.refs.name.value` and/or `this.refs.details.value` are returning `undefined`, put a debugger in the function and try to access the input values like this instead: `this.refs.name.getDOMNode().value` and `this.refs.details.getDOMNode().value`.

 <br>

 Let's send the form values over to the server so we can create a new skill.